1. Home

 Quick Eval

-Tool Areas – Assignments, Quizzes, Discussion
+Grading in the Tool Areas: Assignments, Quizzes, Discussion

 If you click on one of the above-mentioned tools, you can target exactly what you want to grade.
 Each tool has a slightly different set of steps: